JeffreyYu2018/personal-websitev4/_posts/2021-06-22-week-1-in-the-city.md

 layout: post
 title: Week Uno in the City
 date: 2021-06-22T02:58:20.911Z
+header_feature_image: ../uploads/062021_smorgasburg_jeff_danielle.jpeg
 title_color: "#ffffff"
 comments: false
 tags:
   - NycSu21
 ---
-*Apologies for the supah-late blog - my Sunday was insanely busy and I only found time to squeeze in what has been a ROLLERCOASTER of a week in bits and pieces each day.
+*Apologies for the supah-late blog - my days in the city have been unbelievably packed, and I've barely had time to squeeze in what was a ROLLERCOASTER of an opening week.
 Anyway, excited to share everything that's transpired in my first full week in the city.
 It's hilarious how only a week has passed, and yet it feels like a lifetime ago.*

 "New York is intense."